dashpay/platform/packages/js-dash-sdk/docs/examples/receive-money-and-check-balance.md

 - `external` addresses used for receiving funds from other addresses
 - `internal` addresses used for change outputs of outgoing transactions
 -
-For your privacy, you might want to generate a new address at each payment:
+For your privacy, you might want to generate a new address for each payment:

 ```js
 async function generateUnusedAddress() {